chenz16/VehDetTrackProject/README.md

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=18`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![Alt text](/output_images/HOG_Features.jpg)

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried different color space options and there is a little difference between each other.
+I tried different color space options and there is quite difference between each other in terms of detection.
 Based on several tries, here are my final choosing:

     color_space = 'YCrCb'